 - Reference number: typically, this will look like "S-0123-0456-78"

 - Title: can be the title of the document, the title of the folder, or the caption of the photo

-- (Optionally, you can include the title of the folder, series, and fonds to give more specific information)
+- Depending on the citation style of your field, you may need to include the title of the folder, series, and fonds

-Declassification opens a classified record for research and reproduction.
-Records over 20 years old are generally open for public research, unless the classification level "Strictly Confidential" (or related) applies.
+Archives over 20 years old are generally open to the public for research, unless the classification level of "Strictly Confidential" (or related) applies.

-Requests for both access and declassification have to be made in writing to the UN Archives at arms[at]un.org.
-As the process requires the consent of Secretariat departments, allow a period of time for a decision as to whether these records will be made available for access or declassified
+Requests for both access and declassification must be made in writing to the United Nations Archives at firstname.lastname@example.org where we can provide more details on the process.
+Please note, however, that because it requires the review and consent of different United Nations offices, researchers should allow sufficient time for a decision to be reached

-All archives of the UN War Crimes Commission (UNWCC) are available on application to any person researching the history of the commission or related topics in international law or associated fields.
-To apply please send an email to arms[at]un.org.
-Alternatively, you can access these records at the United States Holocaust Memorial Museum.
+All archives of the United Nations War Crimes Commission (UNWCC) are available on application to any person researching the history of the Commission or related topics in international law or associated fields.
+To apply please send an email to email@example.com.

 For further information on declassification or access, please do not hesitate to contact the Archives